The Litowitz MFA+MA Program in Creative Writing and English

-This new and distinctive program offers intimate classes, the opportunity to pursue both creative and critical writing, close mentorship by renowned faculty in poetry, fiction, and creative nonfiction, and three fully supported years in which to grow as writers and complete a book-length creative project.
-Our curriculum gives students time to deepen both their creative writing and their study of literature.
-Students will receive full financial support for three academic years and two summers.
+The Litowitz MFA+MA Program in Creative Writing offers intimate classes, the opportunity to pursue both creative and critical writing, close mentorship by renowned faculty in poetry, fiction, and creative nonfiction, and three fully supported years in which to grow as writers and complete a book-length creative project.
+The Litowitz MFA+MA curriculum gives students time to deepen both their creative writing and their study of literature.
+Students will receive full financial support for three academic years and two summers, a total of 33 months.
 Both degrees—the MFA in Creative Writing and the MA in English—are awarded simultaneously at graduation.

-Our program provides significant exposure to a second genre in addition to the genre in which a student has been admitted.
-Students will take at least one genre-specific workshop each year and one or two workshops where work from a second genre will be discussed.
-In most workshops, students will be able to write in the genre of their choice.
+The Litowitz MFA+MA program provides significant exposure to a second genre in addition to the genre in which a student has been admitted.
+Students must take at least one out-of-genre workshop and have the option of taking more.

 Over two years of coursework students will take: